 Routing deals with what path the network traffic follows from its source to its destination and how that path is connected.
-This page provides links to conceptual information on routing methods for you to consider using on your iSeries server.
+This page provides links to conceptual information on routing methods for you to consider using on your iSeries(TM) server.

-- Routing with point-to-point connections You can get your data from your local system to a remote system or from a local network to a remote network with point-to-point connections.
-This explains two concepts used in configuring IP addresses for a point-to-point connection. - Proxy ARP routing

-Proxy Address Resolution Protocol (ARP) provides connectivity between physically separate networks without creating any new logical networks and without updating any routing tables.
-This also contains a description of transparent subnets, which is an extension to the proxy ARP routing technique.
+- "Routing with point-to-point" on page 5 - You can get your data from your local system to a remote system or from a local network to a remote network with point-to-point connections.
+This explains two concepts used in configuring IP addresses for a point-to-point connection. - "Proxy Address Resolution Protocol routing" on page 9 Proxy Address Resolution Protocol (ARP) provides connectivity between physically separate networks without creating any new logical networks and without updating any routing tables.
+This also contains a description of transparent subnets, which is an extension to the proxy ARP routing technique. - "Dynamic routing" on page 10 Dynamic routing is a low maintenance method that automatically reconfigures routing tables as your network changes. - "Route binding" on page 12 Route binding gives you control over which interface is used to send out response packets of information.

-Dynamic routing

-Dynamic routing is a low maintenance method that automatically reconfigures routing tables as your network changes.

-- Route binding Route binding gives you control over which interface is used to send out response packets of information. - Classless Inter-Domain Routing (CIDR) Classless Inter-Domain Routing can reduce the size of your routing tables and make more IP addresses available within your business. - Routing with virtual IP Virtual IP provides a way to assign one or more addresses to the system without the need of binding the address to a physical interface.
-This can be used when you want to run multiple occurrences of a Domino Web server bound to different addresses or other services that need to bind to default ports.

-- Fault tolerance Fault tolerance shows several different ways a route may be recovered after an outage. - Routing with network address translation (NAT) Routing with NAT lets you access remote networks, such as the Internet, while protecting your private network by masking IP addresses that are used on the private network.
-This page discusses the kinds of NAT that iSeries server supports and why you may want to use them. - Routing with OptiConnect and logical partitions OptiConnect can connect multiple iSeries servers by using a high-speed, fiber-optic bus.
+- "Classless Inter-Domain Routing" on page 12 Classless Inter-Domain Routing can reduce the size of your routing tables and make more IP addresses available within your business. - "Routing with virtual IP" on page 13 Virtual IP provides a way to assign one or more addresses to the system without the need of binding the address to a physical interface.
+This can be used when you want to run multiple occurrences of a Domino(TM) Web server bound to different addresses or other services that need to bind to default ports. - "Fault tolerance" on page 14 Fault tolerance shows several different ways a route may be recovered after an outage. - "Routing with network address translation" on page 15 Routing with NAT lets you access remote networks, such as the Internet, while protecting your private network by masking IP addresses that are used on the private network.
+This page discusses the kinds of NAT that iSeries server supports and why you may want to use them. - "Routing with OptiConnect and logical partitions" on page 19 OptiConnect can connect multiple iSeries servers by using a high-speed, fiber-optic bus.
 This information covers using OptiConnect with logical partitions and the advantages of using them.